Accelerated Bachelor of Science in Psychology and Human Development Degree

 Held on-ground one night per week or online and geared toward working professionals who have completed some college, this accelerated psychology degree opens up opportunities for positions in clinical counseling, elementary and secondary schools, and family, community, and human services and prepares students to pursue a graduate degree in the field.

-A speciality area within the field of psychology, human development focuses on the external forces that influence an individual as they grow and mature from infancy through adulthood, their impact on cognitive, motivational, and psychosocial functioning, and how these aspects materialize through normal and maladaptive behaviors.
+A specialty area within the field of psychology, human development focuses on the external forces that influence an individual as they grow and mature from infancy through adulthood, their impact on cognitive, motivational, and psychosocial functioning, and how these aspects materialize through normal and maladaptive behaviors.
 Beyond a strict psychology context, studying human development increases one’s understanding of social factors on group dynamics in the workplace and how gender roles, discrimination, and prejudice affect a community and an individual’s role in society.

 In exploring the cultural, biological, and psychological factors shaping human growth, this field looks at the influence these internal and external focuses have on language, the formation of families, and the emergence of personal identity.
 Furthermore, the overlap between human development and traditional psychology creates a more comprehensive picture of the psychological disorders affecting children and adolescents and influences diagnostic and treatment processes.